FDSN/SeedLink/docs/protocol.rst

 HTTP verbs OPTIONS, GET, HEAD, POST, PUT, DELETE, TRACE, and CONNECT are reserved.

 All commands are case-insensitive.
 Maximum length of the command line is 256(?) characters, including the <cr><lf> terminator.

+Square brackets denote optional parts.
+Ellipsis denotes a list of one or more items.

 ACCEPT *format*[*subformat*]...
     tells the server which formats are accepted by the client.
 Argument is a space-separated list of format and optionally subformat codes.
 The command can be used multiple times, in which case the lists are merged.
 By default all formats are accepted.